tekulam/boaServer/README.md

 ## Architecture

-### Revised 24-Hour MVP Architecture for AI-Powered Oncall Support Assistant
+### 24-Hour MVP Architecture for AI-Powered Oncall Support Assistant

 Given your specific requirements, I'll update the architecture to incorporate Gemini Pro, MCP server integration, and the ticket-based workflow.